Opened 14 years ago

 Another OS/2 user may say that he is a developer and therefore he needs to install a lot of development libraries that he doesn't want to be messing with his clean and nicely set up boot partition.
 The answer to this is that the development libraries coming from the stock repositories are not really intended for developing -- they should be only used for building the final versions of software to be put to these stock repositories (in order to have proper DLL dependencies and such).
 Such "stock" development packages play the same rules, including the tight integration with the boot partition, and don't really mess with it in any way.
 The only thing they require is a bigger boot partition but that's usually known (and therefore may be solved) at a time where the PC is initially set up.
 The libraries the developer actually uses for his day-to-day work are usually custom debug builds made directly from sources.
 In the above scheme, they go to /home/user1/Development and therefore don't interfere with the boot drive too.

-I hope this information will help those OS/2 people that don't have any positive Unix/Linux? experience and not aware of the way how the software is managed there.
+I hope this information will help those OS/2 people that don't have any positive Unix/Linux experience and not aware of the way how the software is managed there.
 I believe that implementing the described scheme will be a big improvement for OS/2, and for old-school users it's just a matter of time to get used to it.
 We will continue discussing the migration scenarios, problems and their possible solutions.

 PS.
 AFAIR, Mapping / to an arbitrary location doesn't work in kLIBC at the moment.
 This needs to be discussed with Knut and fixed in some way.